 Status: No national ban

-Timing: 2019 alone has seen one jury verdict and several more trials get underway linking glyphosate and Roundup to cancer
+Timing: 2019 alone has seen several jury verdicts and several more trials get underway linking glyphosate and Roundup to cancer

 No national ban exists in the United States, but several states and cities have moved to ban or curb the use of glyphosate and other herbicides and pesticides.
 Recently, ATSDR Report Confirms Glyphosate Cancer Risks.
 This public health agency of the U.S. Department of Health and Human Services (DHHS) released the long-awaited Draft Toxicological Profile for Glyphosate.
 And, it supports and strengthens the 2015 cancer assessment of another health agency, the International Agency for Research on Cancer (IARC).